mystic0608/Airbnb-Asheville/README.md

 And here is my [Tableau dashboard](https://public.tableau.com/app/profile/james.paumen/viz/Airbnb-Asheville/AirbnbAshevilleDashboard).

 Final thoughts - this data set was a blast to work with.
 Not only did I gain some valuable skills, but I learned a lot about the potential hiccups that a real data analyst might run into.
 A lot of the courses that I took and books that I have read do not teach you about some of the nuances you may encounter in a project from start to finish.
-With this project wrapped up, I am excited to start a new project where I scrape my own data set.